MathieuBuisson/MathieuBuisson.github.io/_drafts/powershell-code-quality-pscodehealth.md

 `Get-NumberOfPage` has only 41 % of its code exercised by unit tests.
 This is low, but I'm not too worried about it because it is just a private helper function and it is short and simple.

 `Find-GitHubIssue` on the other hand, is a public function.
 65 % test coverage is fairly low, but is that a low-hanging fruit ?
 I'm afraid not because, as we have seen, this function is huge and has a high cyclomatic complexity.
-Cyclomatic complexity has an **inverse** correlation with testability, because it tells the number of code paths that the tests need to cover.
+This metric has an **inverse** correlation with testability, because it tells the number of code paths that tests need to cover.

 #### Missed commands

-This measures the code which is **not** covered by tests, but in absolute number rather than in percentage.
+This measures the code which is **not covered** by tests, but in absolute number rather than in percentage.

-Also, because `Pester` code coverage feature uses *commands* as the unit of code (instead of *line*), that's what `PSCodeHealth` uses.
+Also, because `Pester` code coverage feature uses *commands* as the unit of code (instead of *lines*), that's what `PSCodeHealth` uses.

 89 may look like a lot, but it is OK, as far as `PSCodeHealth` is concerned :